naciblc/naciblc.github.io/index.md

 ---
 title: Home
-description: The official website of Naci Balci
+description: The official website of Naci Balcı
-last_modified_at: 2024
+last_modified_at: March 11, 2024
-layout: matrix
+layout: header
-header: matrix.jpg
+header: header_blur.jpg
-header-title: a
+header-title:
 header-subtitle: Cyber Security
 caption: <a href="/assets/images/matrix.jpg" target="_blank">Cropping</a> of the cover for <i>Anthology I</i> — art by <a href="https://vladmomotart.tumblr.com/" target="_blank">Vlad Momot</a> as a paid commission
 ---